Congo declares end of world’s second-largest Ebola outbreak

 “It wasn’t easy,” said Matshidiso Moeti, the World Health Organization’s Africa director.
 “At times, it felt like mission impossible.”

 Ebola is a hemorrhagic fever endemic in animal populations that reside in Africa’s tropical forests and is passed from person to person through contact with bodily fluids.
 Congo has had 11 outbreaks since the virus was first identified in humans in 1976.
-A new outbreak began on June 1 in the country’s northwest, and has resulted in 15 deaths as of Thursday.
+A new outbreak began on June 1 in the country’s northwest and has resulted in 15 deaths as of Thursday.
 The worst outbreak of the virus swept through Guinea, Sierra Leone and Liberia between 2014 and 2016, killing more than 11,000.

 North Kivu and Ituri proved to be an exceptionally challenging theater for the contact tracing and community outreach required during an Ebola outbreak.
 Armed groups have killed hundreds of locals in numerous regional conflicts since the outbreak began, and health workers often came under fire while doing their work.

 Front-line nurses were routinely evacuated from particularly volatile areas, leaving the response on pause and the virus more free to spread.
 One deadly stretch late last November saw four people involved in the response killed in attacks by unknown assailants.
-Overall 11 were killed and 86 injured, according to the World Health Organization.
+Overall 11 were killed and 86 injured, according to the WHO.

 The broader humanitarian situation has worsened as well.
 The number of people in need of aid in the two Ebola-affected provinces has grown more than 250 percent since the start of the outbreak, from 1.2 to 4.3 million people, according to the International Rescue Committee, which has worked closely with the Ebola response.
 Eastern Congo has not seen a large number of coronavirus cases, but Congo at large has not escaped the new pandemic.